jcole-sec/CSC-842/Module 05 - Patrolman/readme.md

 ## How?

-Similar to Netproc, Patrolman leverages primary the socket and psutil libraries to enumerate loaded processes and derive data attributes.
+Like Netproc, Patrolman primarily leverages the socket and psutil libraries to enumerate loaded processes and derive data attributes.

 These data attributes include:
 - process name